Conditionally Site-Independent Neural Evolution of Antibody Sequences: : Co nditionally S ite- I ndependent N eural E volution Model

 \section{\ourmodel{}: \underline{Co}nditionally \underline{S}ite-\underline{I}ndependent \underline{N}eural \underline{E}volution Model}

-To address the limitations of classical models, we developed the \ourmodel{} model, which introduces two key modifications that mitigate model misspecification and leverage high-dimensional neural parameterization.
+To address the limitations of classical models, we developed \ourmodel{}, which introduces two key modifications that mitigate model misspecification and leverage high-dimensional neural parameterization.
 First, we decouple rate estimation by learning site-specific rate matrices $Q_{\ell}$ for each site $\ell$ instead of a single unified matrix with scaling factors.
 Second, we model each evolutionary transition $\tau=(x,y,t)$ with its own set of rate matrices $\{Q^{(\tau)}_\ell\}_{\ell=1}^L$, which are inferred by conditioning on the parent sequence $x$.
-Concretely, our transition probability of \ourmodel{} is parameterized by:
+Concretely, the transition probability of \ourmodel{} is given by

 where $Q_{\theta}:\mathbb{R}^{|\mathcal{A}|^L}\to \mathbb{R}^{L\times |\mathcal{A}| \times |\mathcal{A}|}$ is a function parameterized by a neural network.
 Intuitively, \ourmodel{} relaxes the standard independent-sites assumption by estimating state-conditional rates, which enables the model to learn epistatic effects.
-In the next section, we provide theoretical grounding for \ourmodel{} by showing that \ourmodel{} constitutes a first-order approximation of a sequential point mutation process over the full sequence space.
-We further justify this framework by establishing an upper bound for the error between the transition probability of our model and the transition probability of the point mutation process $P(y\mid x,t)=\exp(t\mathbf{Q})_{xy}$, motivating its application to affinity maturation.
+In the next section, we provide theoretical grounding for \ourmodel{} by showing that our model constitutes a first-order approximation of a sequential point mutation process over the full sequence space.
+We further justify this framework by establishing an upper bound for the error between the transition probability of our model and the transition probability of the point mutation process $P(y\mid x,t)=\exp(t\mathbf{Q})_{xy}$.
 Finally, we propose to sample from \ourmodel{} using a Gillespie procedure that provably samples from $P(y\mid x,t)$ under certain conditions.

 \paragraph{\ourmodel{} is a First-Order Approximation of $\mathbf{Q}$.}

 Let $\mathbf{Q}\in\mathbb{R}^{|\mathcal{A}|^L\times|\mathcal{A}|^L}$ be the generator rate matrix of a sequential point mutation process over protein sequences of length $L$ with amino acid vocabulary $\mathcal{A}$.
 The vector of transition probabilities to other states after some time $t$ is given by indexing the transition matrix as follows: